Romanitho/Winget-AutoUpdate/README.md

 Get Black/White List from Path (URL/UNC/Local) (copy/download to Winget-AutoUpdate installation location if external list is newer).

 **-BypassListForUsers**
-Bypass Black/White list when run in user context
+Bypass Black/White list when run in user context (From version 1.15.0)

 **-NoClean**
 Keep critical files when installing/uninstalling.
 This setting will keep "excluded_apps.txt", "included_apps.txt", "mods" and "logs" as they were.

 **-DesktopShortcut**
-Create a shortcut for user interaction on the Desktop to run task `Winget-AutoUpdate`
+Create a shortcut for user interaction on the Desktop to run task `Winget-AutoUpdate` (From version 1.15.0)

 **-StartMenuShortcut**
-Create shortcuts for user interaction in the Start Menu to run task `Winget-AutoUpdate`, open Logs and Web Help
+Create shortcuts for user interaction in the Start Menu to run task `Winget-AutoUpdate`, open Logs and Web Help (From version 1.15.0)

 **-NotificationLevel**
 Specify the Notification level: Full (Default, displays all notification), SuccessOnly (Only displays notification for success) or None (Does not show any popup).